ACCLA Logo

 SEPTEMBER 2006

-The next meeting of the club will take place on September 10, 2006 at the usual time of 1:00 P.M.
-The venue will, as usual, be the Balboa Mission Town Hall, 16916 San Fernando Mission Blvd., Granada Hills.
+The next meeting of the club will take place on September 10, 2006 starting at 1:00 P.M. at the Balboa Mission Town Hall, Granada Hills.
+The presenter will be Barry Rightman, who will expound on Roman Imperial Coins with Historical Reverses.

 LAST MEETING